bolt/docs/docs/contenttypes/intro.md

 Defining ContentTypes
 ---------------------

-The ContentTypes in Bolt are defined in the file `config/bolt/contenttypes.yml`.
+ContentTypes in Bolt are defined in the file `config/bolt/contenttypes.yaml`.
 You can edit this file directly, or from within the Bolt interface under Configuration > ContentTypes.
 Each distinct group of content can have its own ContentType, to enable the user to store the content as needed.
 Fields can be